takamoso/cluestack/README.md

 Pure JavaScript tool for making smart and high performance sticky sidebar.
   - Animation
     - [motionone](https://github.com/motiondivision/motionone) ([Website](https://motion.dev/)) - A new animation library, built on the Web Animations API for the smallest filesize and the fastest performance.
+  - Util
+    - [microdiff](https://github.com/AsyncBanana/microdiff) - A fast, zero dependency object and array comparison library.
+Significantly faster than most other deep comparison libraries and has full TypeScript support.

 ## Media